frederic-perez/AmE-dictionary/data/dictionary.md

 __snot__ _n_ _slang_ :four: __1__ Nasal mucus; phlegm. __2__ An annoying, arrogant, or impertinent person.
 __snot-nosed__ _adj_ (used colloquially) Overly conceited or arrogant.
 __snout__ _n_
 __snow in__ _idiom_ (snowed in) __2__ To cause someone or something to be unable to leave a building or area due to the snow.
 Often used in passive constructions.
-In this usage, a noun or pronoun can be used between "snow" and "in." _We were snowed in for several days, with only a small cupboard’s worth of food to subsist on._
+In this usage, a noun or pronoun can be used between “snow” and “in.” _We were snowed in for several days, with only a small cupboard’s worth of food to subsist on._
 __snow monkey__ _n_ The Japanese macaque, Macaca fuscata.
 __snowbank__ _He was driving and crashed into a snowbank._
 __snowcat__ _n_ :two::hammer: _Snowcat ride._